Aaftab-Alam/FleetingFiles/README.md

 **Celery** :- Integrated Celery(a powerful asynchronous job queue), to automatically delete the room after 30 minutes post-creation.
 It runs in the background and takes off the load from our django app.

 **Redis** :- Used as a message broker, to facilitate the communication between Django application and Celery Worker.

+**Whitenoise**:- Used to deliver static content as Django server could not serve static files in production environment.

  ### Cloud Technologies
 **AWS S3** :- Utilized S3 buckets to store user uploaded files.These files are securely stored and can only be accessed through presigned URLs.
 These URLs are generated on-demand when a user initiates a download.
 To enhance security and prevent unauthorized access, these URLs are designed to expire swiftly - just 10 seconds after the download button is clicked.